YashK2803/WeedDetection_57/README.md

 ## Results & Insights
 - *Best approach:* *Pseudo-Labeling Approach 1* due to its better utilization of unlabeled data.
-- *Challenges:* Data augmentation was not effective due to similarities in labeled and test images.
+- *Challenges:* Data augmentation was ineffective due to the similarities between labeled and test images.
 - *Future Work:* Implement advanced self-training techniques and refine augmentation strategies.